 No one cares what device you’re sending an email from anymore.
 The iPhone has been around since 2007 and smartphones are no longer a novelty.
-This was once a clever marketing tactic by Apple (one that other companies such as Samsung and Google incorporated), but having an iPhone in 2019 is not the status symbol it once was.
+This was once a clever marketing tactic by Apple, but having an iPhone in 2019 is not the status symbol it once was.
 Everyone now has a smartphone of some description, so you won’t find anyone that’s impressed by an email saying “Sent from my iPhone.”

-An effective mobile signature needs to be a reflection of your company, not the device the email came from.
+An effective mobile signature needs to reflect your company, not the device the email came from.
 That’s why successful companies ensure all of their employees use a similar signature on mobiles as they do on their desktop computers.
-These companies understand that an email signature is just as much a reflection of their brand as any other corporate materials, and so needs to appear front and center of any mobile communications.
+These companies understand an email signature reflects their brand.
+They need to appear front and center of any mobile communications.

-That’s why successful companies standardize email signatures so everyone gets one consistent template.
+That’s why successful companies standardize email signature templates.
 They don’t draw attention to any mistakes that might appear in an email.
 They don’t explicitly say there could be errors in the message.
 The signature shows how professional the company is, and therefore only has the best employees working for it.
-It becomes a implied mission statement, helping to provide extra reassurance to recipients.

 Your sense of humor might make people constantly laugh in your office environment.
 But we bet your “wacky” antics aren’t company policy.
 Having “Sent from my toaster” or “Sent by carrier pigeon via Skynet on a typewriter” as a mobile email signature is not in the least bit appropriate for business communications.